stanislaw/EchoLogger/README.md

 > A modern, flexible logging tool

-For other loggers see [iOS-Projects-Catalogue/DebuggingTools/Logging](https://github.com/stanislaw/iOS-Projects-Catalogue#DebuggingTools/Logging).
+For other loggers see [iOS-Projects-Catalogue: DebuggingTools/Logging](https://github.com/stanislaw/iOS-Projects-Catalogue#DebuggingTools/Logging).

 ## Credits